rohithateappple/MegaGridDocumentation/docs/grid-interactions/grid-interactions-actor.md

 3. With these changes, you'll now have a real-time async pathfinding in place.

-### Drawing Paths
+### Drawing Paths {#draw-path}

 To visualize a path after pathfinding completes, we need to update the states of relevant tiles.
 Essentially, we track the previous path, remove its "path" state, and apply the same state to the new path.
-You can refer to the implementation in the ``DrawPath`` event for guidance.
+You can refer to the implementation in the ``DrawPath()`` event for guidance.

 ![alt text](<../images/draw path.png>)
+*BP_GridIneractions*

 ## BP_GridManager